 Why this is not just a faster bridge

 Standard bridges process transactions sequentially: deposit, verify, release.
 The user waits for each step.
-In the solver model, the user's experience is near-instant because the solver is a market maker who pre-positions liquidity.
-The verification and reimbursement happen asynchronously, after the user has already received their tokens.
+In the solver model, the user's experience is near-instant because the solver pre-positions liquidity.
+Verification and reimbursement happen asynchronously after delivery.
+The architecture also eliminates the pooled-liquidity problem.
+There is no shared AMM pool that can become imbalanced.
+Each solver manages their own inventory and competes on execution quality.

 Proving methods

-There are several approaches used in production today:
+Several approaches are used in production today:

-• Messaging protocols like Hyperlane or LayerZero transmit attestations between chains.
+Messaging protocols like Hyperlane or LayerZero transmit attestations between chains.
 A validator set on the destination chain confirms the solver's transaction, enabling escrow release on the source chain within minutes.

 Modularity as resilience